elcritch/nesper/README.md

 ## Status

+TLDR; Real reason?
+It's a bit of fun in a sometimes tricky field.

 This is a Work in Progress (tm).
-I'm using it for a few work projects as I really dislike programming C/C++, despite C's elegance.
-When you just want a hash table in C it's a pain.
-C++ is about 5 different languages now and I have to idea how to use half of them anymore.
-Rust doesn't work on half the thins I want to program.
+I'm using it for a few work projects as I generally dislike programming C/C++ (despite C's elegance in the small).
+When you just want a hash table in C it's tedious and error prone.
+C++ is about 5 different languages and I have to idea how to use half of them anymore.
+Rust doesn't work on half of the boards I want to program.
 MicroPython? ...
-No.

-TLDR; Real reason?
-It's kinda fun in a sometimes tricky field.
+Nope - I need speed and efficiency.

 ## Library

 The library is currently a collection of random ESP-IDF libraries that I import using `c2nim` as needed.
 Sometimes there's a bit extra wrapping to provide a nicer Nim API.

+Caveat: these features are tested as they're used for my use case.
+However, both Nim and the esp-idf seem designed well enough that they mostly "just work".
+PR's are welcome!

 Supported ESP-IDF libraries: